Homemade Dog Shampoo — 3 Simple Recipes

 A chihuahua in a bathtub getting shampooed.

 Dog grooming is a huge business, and many dog parents are excited that their puppy pals should look and smell their best when they go out in public.
 Of course, not every dog is going to strike a pose on the show stage, and it can be fun to craft your own homemade dog shampoo for DIY dog grooming.
-These homemade dog shampoo recipes you can make in the comfort of your home with your family and friends.
+You can make these homemade dog shampoo recipes in the comfort of your home with your family and friends.
 There’s one to fit any need, any budget, and whatever time you have available.

 1. Homemade dog shampoo to combat fleas

-There are several recipes out there for homemade dog shampoo for fighting fleas, one of which is not only very simple to concoct, but is also ideal if you dog has sensitive skin!
+There are several recipes out there for DIY dog shampoo for fighting fleas, one of which is not only very simple to concoct but is also ideal if you dog has sensitive skin!

 This homemade dog shampoo for fleas requires: